mozilla-services/socorro/sql/upgrade/2.4.3/README.rst

 no bug
 	Fix issue with rerunnability of the socorro version update function.
+	Fix foriegn keys so that bad product-versions can be deleted

 bug 687906
 	Add new user "analyst" with read-only permissions to many tables